Blaiski/Grappl/README.md

 ![ios](https://user-images.githubusercontent.com/31612240/178552438-c797bee2-4e7a-49bd-9fc6-070e5e0bafad.png)
 ![ios](https://user-images.githubusercontent.com/31612240/178552499-d17b330c-2681-4871-8c3c-b1ecec75d687.png)

-## Privacy
+## Your Privacy Is Our Priority
-Grappl does not store any personal information or any data about your project or usage.
-All processing happens on your own environment, and relevant data are fetched live from authenticated board services on the fly without any caching or medium storage.
+Rest assured, Grappl does not store any personal information or project data.
+All processing occurs within your own environment, and data is fetched live from authenticated board services without caching.
+We prioritize your privacy and data security.

 ---
 </br>